-As many as one in four shipment invoices in the US contain critical errors, Supply Chain Brain reports.
+As many as one in four shipment invoices in the US contain critical errors, reports Supply Chain Brain.
 Is that not crazy?
 A full 25% of nationwide shipment invoices have the potential to go significantly awry simply as a result of human error.
+Now, not all freight billing errors result in changes to charges, but it’s still a problem.

-Sometimes the fallout of these errors is relatively minor — a slightly delayed pickup, perhaps, or a few extra time-sucking phone calls to iron things out.
+Sometimes the fallout of these errors is relatively minor, such as incorrect contact information, an extra digit in a tracking number, or even misworded payment terms.
+The result could be a slightly delayed pickup, perhaps or a few extra time-sucking phone calls to iron things out.
 But some billing errors can be catastrophic, with scuttled deals, steep penalty clauses for missed delivery times, or companies and their clients mired in needless damaging disputes.

 So let’s take a closer look at billing.